AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-mixedmedia-viewer-about/r-html5-mixedmedia-viewer-config-attrib/r-html5-mixedmedia-viewer-config-attrib-videoplayer-ssl.md

  <tbody>
   <tr>
    <td colname="col1"> <p> <span class="codeph"> auto|on</span> </p> </td>
    <td colname="col2"> <p> Controls whether the video is delivered over a secure SSL connection (HTTPS) or an insecure connection(HTTP). </p> <p>When set to <span class="codeph"> auto</span> the video delivery protocol is inherited from the protocol of the embedding web page.
-If the web page is loaded over HTTPS, the video is also delivered over HTTPS, and vice versa.
+If the web page is loaded over HTTPS, the video is also delivered over HTTPS, and conversely.
 If the web page is on HTTP, the video is delivered over HTTP. </p> <p>When set to <span class="codeph"> on</span>, video delivery always occurs over a secure connection without regard to the web page protocol. </p> <p>Affects published video delivery only and is ignored for video preview in Author mode. </p> </td>
   </tr>
  </tbody>
 </table>